haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_robots.md

 #### URDF

-To get started, you first need to get a valid URDF file like this one for the Panda robot: https://github.com/haosulab/ManiSkill/blob/main/mani_skill/assets/robots/panda/panda_v2.urdf
+To get started, you first need to get a valid URDF file like this one for the [Panda robot](https://github.com/haosulab/ManiSkill/blob/main/mani_skill/assets/robots/panda/panda_v2.urdf)

-Then in the agent class add
+Then in the agent class add the urdf_path.

 ```python
 class MyPanda(BaseAgent):